Procedures for enforcing a judgment - Slovenia

-A debtor’s debtor must declare if s/he recognises a receivable seized and in which amount, and if their obligation for paying the debtor’s receivable is conditional on the performance of any other obligation.
-If s/he does not make a declaration or does not declare the truth, s/he is responsible to the creditor for the damage.
+A debtor’s debtor must declare if they recognise a receivable seized and in which amount, and if their obligation for paying the debtor’s receivable is conditional on the performance of any other obligation.
+If they do not make a declaration or do not declare the truth, they are responsible to the creditor for the damage.

 4.3 What is the validity of such measures?

 The time validity of a particular measure of an enforcement court depends on the nature of the measure.
 Enforcement proceedings (and the effects of a decision allowing enforcement) are generally resolved when the creditor’s claim is satisfied.
 If enforcement is not feasible for legal or factual reasons, it must be resolved by staying the enforcement, which has the effect of annulling all enforcement measures except when doing so would interfere with the rights that third parties had acquired (for example, the rights of buyers to seized movables).
 The creditor may request that enforcement be deferred for a maximum of one year and if so, the decision allowing enforcement remains in force even when the debtor does not have any property at the time of the issuing of the decision (i.e. the existence of factual hurdles preventing the realisation of the creditor’s claim).